Features and Benefits

 Other Apps: Google Apps for Education includes many other apps such as Calendar, Sites, etc. We expect to expand our ACApps offerings in the future.

 A Chromebook is a low-cost, specialized notebook computer that runs Google's ChromeOS, a computer operating system based upon the Chrome browser.
 Chromebooks are optimized to work with Google Drive.
-If you have any questions about using a Chromebook with your AC Apps account, please contact Bob Ryan in Desktop Computing Services.
+If you have any questions about using a Chromebook with your Google Apps account, please contact the IT Help Desk at AskIT @amherst.edu.